 - Risk or actual damage to the environment

 - A miscarriage of justice

 - A breach of a legal obligation

-- You believe someone is covering up wrongdoing in the above categories
+- You believe someone is covering up wrongdoing

 If you ‘blow the whistle’ or raise a concern, you will not be treated unfairly or lose your job.

 This policy and procedure sets out how to raise a concern and the process this will follow.

 Raising a concern